China Mengniu Dairy, Coca-Cola sign Olympic deal to 2032

-LAUSANNE, Switzerland (Reuters) - China Mengniu Dairy and Coca-Cola have signed a global Olympic deal as joint beverages and dairy sponsors starting from 2021 until 2032, the International Olympic Committee (IOC) said on Monday.
+LAUSANNE, Switzerland (Reuters) - China Mengniu Dairy and Coca-Cola have signed a multi-year global Olympic deal as joint beverages and dairy sponsors starting from 2021 until 2032, the International Olympic Committee (IOC) said on Monday.

+While some reports put a $3 billion price tag on the agreement, there were no financial details available and both Coca-Cola CEO James Quincey and Mengniu Chief Executive Jeffrey Lu refused to comment on the size of the deal.

-Coca-Cola’s previous deal ran to 2020 and the new agreement makes it the longest Olympic sponsor, having first supported the Games in 1928.
+Coca-Cola’s previous deal ran to 2020 and the new agreement with China’s top milk products manufacturer, which will span six Olympic Games, makes it the longest Olympic sponsor, the U.S. drinks maker having first supported the Games in 1928.

 “It is a substantial arrangement.
-It is a profound partnership,” he said.
+It is a profound partnership,” said Quincey.

 “With Mengniu, we saw an opportunity to expand the dairy aspect of the beverage category.